 In some instances, your bank or building society might not offer Confirmation of Payee.
 In this case, it’s especially important to make sure the details are correct with the person or business you are paying.

-From the end of November 2024, we only perform the Confirmation of Payee check on payments made from personal online and mobile banking apps to New Zealand based accounts.
+Currently, we only perform the Confirmation of Payee check on payments made from personal online and mobile banking apps to New Zealand based accounts.

 In time, the service will also be applied to customers using business banking mobile apps and online business banking platforms.